kaspar98/msc-knn-cal/README.md

 `python -u evaluate.py --exp_dir exp_dir/{dataset}/{model}/DIAG --save_logits True`

 The exact instructions to run the IOP method are provided in their repository.
-Copy the saved files "scores.npy" and "logits.npy" for each model-dataset combination into the corresponding folders "results/precomputed/iop/{model}_{dataset}".
+Copy the saved files *"scores.npy"* and *"logits.npy"* for each model-dataset combination into the corresponding folders *"results/precomputed/iop/{model}_{dataset}"*.
-To modify the saved logit files to be compatible with the table generation code of this work, uncomment the line 255 in "train_and_save_calibrators.py" and rerun it for "iop_diag" only (modify the for-loop in line 250).
+To modify the saved logit files to be compatible with the table generation code of this work, uncomment the line 255 in *"train_and_save_calibrators.py"* and rerun it for "iop_diag" only (modify the for-loop in line 250).

-Finally, to recreate the tables of real data experiments, run the notebook "Tables of real data experiments.ipynb".
+Finally, to recreate the tables of real data experiments, run the notebook *"Tables of real data experiments.ipynb"*.

 ## Synthetic data
 To have the IOP method available for the synthetic experients, clone the original repository to the the root directory of this repository:

 `git clone https://github.com/AmirooR/IntraOrderPreservingCalibration`.

-To recreate the figures and the table with results for synthetic experiments, run the notebook "Figures and synthetic experiment.ipynb".
+To recreate the figures and the table with results for synthetic experiments, run the notebook *"Figures and synthetic experiment.ipynb"*.

 # References
 [^1]: Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
 Deep Residual Learning